varaprasad5281/netflix-gpt/README.md

 - Create Movies Slice
 - Fetch data for Trailer video
 - Embeded the youtube video and make it Autoplay and mute
+- Updated Upcoming, Top Rated, Popular movies in the movie List

 # Features
 - Browse Page (After authentication)